Vijaya (bow): Shiva's Vijaya bow

+Both Karna and Rukmi are associated with a divine bow named Vijaya in the Mahabharata, though they represent distinct instances of divine weaponry.
+Karna's Vijaya bow was the supreme, divine bow crafted by Vishvakarma for Lord Shiva (later Indra/Parashurama), while Rukmi's Vijaya bow was a celestial bow obtained from a Kimpurusha, often described as a similar but different divine item.

 Rukmi's Vijaya bow

 Mahabharata describes Rukmi stating that he is the wielder of celestial Vijaya bow.
 The bow Vijaya was specially made by Vishwakarma for Indra, when he was waging a war on asuras.
 Later it was said to passed to a Kimpurusha named Druma, from whom Rukmi obtained it.

 The high-souled Bhishmaka, who was otherwise called king Hiranyaroman, was the friend of Indra.
 And he was most illustrious among the descendants of Bhoja and was the ruler of the whole southern country.
 And Rukmi was a disciple of that lion among the Kimpurushas who was known by the name of Drona, having his abode on the mountains of Gandhamadana.
 And he had learnt from his preceptor the whole science of weapons with its four divisions.
 And that mighty-armed warrior had obtained also the bow named Vijaya of celestial workmanship, belonging to the great Indra, and which was equal to Gandiva in energy and to also Sarnga (held by Krishna).
 There were three celestial bows owned by the denizens of heaven, viz., Gandiva owned by Varuna, the bow called Vijaya owned by Indra, and that other celestial bow of great energy said to have been owned by Vishnu.
 This last (Sarnga), capable of striking fear into the hearts of hostile warriors, was held by Krishna.
 The bow called Gandiva was obtained by Indra's son (Arjuna) from Agni on the occasion of the burning of Khandava, while the bow called Vijaya was obtained from Drona by Rukmi of great energy.
 Baffling the nooses of Mura and slaying by his might that Asura, and vanquishing Naraka, the son of the Earth, Hrishikesa, while recovering the begemmed ear-rings (of Aditi), with sixteen thousand girls and various kinds of jewels and gems, obtained that excellent bow called Sarnga.
 And Rukmi having obtained the bow called Vijaya whose twang resembled the roar of the clouds came to the Pandavas, as if inspiring the whole universe with dread.